mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Layer 7 routing means it can route based on content metadata.

+## Amazon Elastic Beanstalk, EB

+Key words:

+- least amount of disruption
+- reduce the risk of a business interruption

+EB is a Platform as a Service product.
+It allows you to deploy code and with very little effort or modifications, the service will provision the infrastructure on your behalf.

+EB handles provisoning, monitoring, Auto Scaling, load balancing, and software updating for you - you just worry about the cost.

+DB supports a number of languages and platforms: Java, .net, Node.js, PHP, Python ...

+Patterns and Anti-patterns for EB:

+- Yes: To provision an environment for an applciation with little admin overhead
+- Yes: if you use one of the supported languages and can add EB-specific config
+- No: if you want low level infrastructure control
+- No: if you need Chef support

+Deployment Options:

+- All at once: an updated applciation version is deployed to all instances.
+Quick and simple but not recommended for production deployments
+- Rolling: Splits instances into batches and deploys one batch at a time.
+- Rolling with additional Batch: as above, but provisons a new batch, deploying and testing before removing the old batch (immutable)
+- Blue/Green: Maintain two environments, deploy, and swap CNAME.

+### EB Auto Scaling triggers

+- The Auto Scaling group in your EB uses **two** Amazon CloudWatch alarms to trigger scaling operations
+- automatically scales your application **up and down**
+- The **default triggers** scale when the average outbound network traffic from each instance is higher than 6 MB or lower than 2 MB over a period of five minutes.
+- other triggers like: latency, disk I/O, CPU utilization, and request count.

 ## Amazon Virtual Private Cloud, VPC

 ### Sever Layer OSI Model